-- Regulatory action taken by the National Bank of Belgium now or in the past against the Person Concerned, or a company in which the Person Concerned was or is a director or member of the Management Committee; - Criminal offences in the area of finance or taxation, or particularly serious criminal acts or money-laundering offences; - Infringements of administrative regulations.

-Conflicts of interest
+- Regulatory action taken by the National Bank of Belgium now or in the past against the Person Concerned, or a company in which the Person Concerned was or is a director or member of the Management Committee; - Criminal offences in the area of finance or taxation, or particularly serious criminal acts or money-laundering offences; - Infringements of administrative regulations. - Conflicts of interest as defined in the conflict of interest policy, which in case of disclosure of an actual material conflict of interest leads to a recusal or reassessment of the propriety requirements.

 It is also assumed that the person in question, wherever possible, will avoid activities that might lead to conflicts of interest or that might arouse the appearance of conflicts of interest.
 Persons in charge of Independent Control Functions are generally bound by the interests of ERGO Insurance NV/SA.
 Consequently, they may not consider any personal interests in their decisions, nor may they make use of company opportunities based on their own interests.
-Each potential event is disclosed to the Compliance Function and a specific file is prepared by the Compliance Function and presented to the Management Committee for decision.
+Each potential event is disclosed to the Compliance Function and a specific file is prepared by the Compliance Function and presented for decision.